 If you decide to participate, you are free to leave the study at any time.
 Withdrawal will not interfere with your future care.
-If you choose to withdraw from the study, you will be asked to attend an Early Termination visit in which we will take your vital signs, check your blood levels, complete a medical history and physical, and get any information regarding side effects you may be experiencing at that time.
+If you choose to withdraw from the study, you will be asked to attend an Early Termination visit in which we will take your vital signs, perform a pill count, check your blood levels, complete a medical history and physical, and get any information regarding side effects you may be experiencing at that time.